-If you wish to change the SSH port to another port, you can edit the Port option in the $/{\tt etc/ssh/sshd}\{\tt config}$ file.
+If you wish to change the SSH port to another port, you can edit the Port option in the /etc/ssh/sshd\config file.

-NOTE: On the embedded nodes, I am experimenting with installing a "public key" on your node which will allow me to login to the nodes with root access without a password.
+NOTE: On the embedded nodes, IRLP has installed a "public key" on your node which will allow the support team to login to the nodes with root or repeater user access without a password.
 You can remove this feature by removing the file: